 Today is National Nose Hair Maintenance Day.
 Enough said.
 Today is Oprah Day, marking the premier of The Oprah Winfrey Show on this date in 1986.
 Today is Pardon Me Day, marking President Ford's pardon of Richard Nixon "for all offenses" on September 8th of 1974.
 Today is International Literacy Day, sponsored by the United Nations.

 Calendar notes: On this date in 1892, the Pledge of Allegiance was first recited.
 In 1930, 3M began marketing Scotch transparent tape.
 In 1965, the television trade publications Daily Variety and The Hollywood Reporter ran an ad seeking "Folk & Roll Musicians-Singers for acting roles in new TV series.
 The final four choices became the stars in the television show The Monkees.
 In 1966, the first Star Trek series premiered on NBC.
 In 1973, Hank Aaron hit his 709th home run.
 In 1997, America Online acquired CompuServe.
 In 2006, Whitney Houston filed for a divorce from Bobby Brown.
 The couple had married in 1992.
-In 2015, British researchers announced that evidence of a larger version of Stonehenge had been located about 2 miles from the Stonehenge location.
+In 2015, British researchers announced that evidence of a larger version of Stonehenge had been located about two miles from the Stonehenge location.
 There were 90 buried stones that had been found by ground penetrating radar.

 |Morning Trivia: On this date in 1963, the Pro Football Hall of Fame opened.
-Where -- in what city and state -- did it open?|
+Where did it open?|

 Today is Buddy Holly Day.
 He was born Charles Harden Holley -- spelled H-O-L-L-E-Y -- in Lubbock, Texas, on this date in 1935.
 His name was misspelled -- dropping the E -- on his first recording contract, so he kept it that way.
 Today is Google Day.
 On this date in 1998, Sergey Brin and Larry Page incorporated the internet search company at Menlo Park, California.
 The test search engine was doing some 10,000 searches a day.
 A year later it was doing three million searches a day.
 Today is National Salami Day.
 Today is also Neither Rain Nor Snow Day.
 Here's the lowdown: Neither Rain Nor Snow Day celebrates the opening of the New York Post Office building on this day in 1914.
 This following inscription was inscribed on the building: "Neither snow nor rain not heat nor gloom of night, stays these couriers from the swift completion of their appointed rounds."
 A lot of people assume the inscription represents the Post Office motto.
 This assumption is incorrect.
 But, this inscription is very close to the old Pony Express rider's motto.
 Which leads to another misconception.
 The Pony Express was not a government funded predecessor to today's Post Office.
 The Pony Express was a courier and message delivery service that was privately owned and funded.

 Calendar notes: On this date in 1967, The Flying Nun took off from a convent in Puerto Rico.
 The popular TV series starred Sally Field as Sister Bertrillle.
 In 1979, the Entertainment and Sports Programming Network (ESPN) debuted on cable.
-In 1986, in the Chicago Bears vs. the Cleveland Browns game, only three plays into the new football season, officials called for the first instant replay in NFL history.
+In 1986, in the Chicago Bears-Cleveland Browns game, only three plays into the new football season, officials called for the first instant replay in NFL history.
 The rule was later tossed out, but returned in modified form in 1999.
 In 1996, all 875 residents of McGregor, Iowa, were honored guests at the 125th anniversary performance of Ringling Bros.
 Barnum & Bailey Circus in Des Moines.
 The Ringling brothers held their first circus in McGregor in 1871.
 In 2002, a 47-year-old robber walked into the Halmstad, Sweden, post office, told the cashier he was armed, and demanded a bag of cash -- plus $37 million be deposited into his bank account.
 He then gave the postal clerk his account number.
 Police had no trouble finding the robber.

 Trivia Answer: The hall opened in Canton, Ohio, this date, September 7th of 1963, with 17 charter enshrinees.
 Canton was selected as the location for the Hall of Fame for three reasons: First, the NFL was founded in Canton in 1920.
 Second, the now-defunct Canton Bulldogs were a successful NFL team based in Canton during the first few years of the league.
 Finally, the community of Canton successfully lobbied the NFL to have the Hall built in their city.